-Last week may have been the most overwhelming we encountered in 2020—and that's saying something.
+The days post-election were some of the most overwhelming we encountered in 2020—and that's saying something.
 Courtesy of a three-day election cliffhanger, many Americans reported via social media feelings of turmoil and confusion, along with an endless list of emotional distress.
 Now, a few days into 2021, we're dealing with even more stress, fear, and heartbreak.

-Wondering who would hold the seat in the White House and practically change the course of our everyday life has left us feeling fatigued.
-Luckily, we got an answer on Saturday (Nov.
-9), that Joe Biden is our the President-elect of the United States.
-But here we are, the Monday morning after the monumental news—and although we're no longer glued to our TV screens watching poll results roll in, as well as watching the U.S. capitol flood with a violent mob (let's call them what they are: white supremacists).
+Wondering who would hold the seat in the White House and very literally change the course of our lives has left us fatigued.
+Luckily, on November 9, Joe Biden was named the President-elect of the United States.
+But here we are, nearly two months later, still glued to our television screens—watching poll results roll in, as well as watching the U.S. capitol flood with a violent mob (let's call them what they are: white supremacists).
 Naturally, we can't say that feeling of fatigue has subsided.

 According to health experts, it is completely normal to feel exhausted after such a highly intense moment.
 "The election has fueled political mayhem, civil unrest, and partisan discord—this ever-changing poll confirms our nerves," shares Anita Kanti, Certified Life Coach.